DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 the service, it’s users and cultural significance.
 These studies often do so at the cost of much detailed investigation into the specifics of the platform.
-Jean Burgess and Joshua Green’s important text on YouTube gives a valuable snapshot of the platform.
+Jean Burgess and Joshua Green’s important text on YouTube gives an impressive snapshot of the platform.
 They create a typology of the videos found on YouTube, from corporate advertising campaigns, via music videos, fan videos and vlogging.
 This survey is incredibly valuable as it gives us an indication of where the platform was at the time and how